-- (i) within the settlement boundary of Roche, where it results in small scale commercial development which is in keeping with its immediate context; - (ii) in the area between the existing Business Park and Cornwall Services (see map), subject to the following conditions:
+i) within the settlement boundary of Roche, where it results in small scale commercial development which is in keeping with its immediate context;

+ii) in the area between the existing business park and Cornwall Services (Fig. 2.4), subject to the following conditions:

-- a).
-A safe pedestrian route being established along Victoria Road to Roche; - b).
-All new proposals for development must be accompanied by a Travel Plan which shows the volume of HGV traffic that is likely to be created by the new development.
-The Travel Plan must show the likely routes of any additional HGV traffic travelling from or to the site.
-Any development which would result in increased HGV traffic through Roche / Trezaise will not be supported.
+- A safe pedestrian route being established along Victoria Road to Roche; - All new proposals for development must be accompanied by a Travel Plan to promote sustainable travel patterns - c) A transport assessment of the volume of HGV traffic that is likely to be created by the new development - d) Once all available land in the existing business park has been developed iii) that the scheme will not result in an adverse effect on the integrity of any internationally important wildlife sites, either alone or in combination with other plans and projects.

+The Transport assessment must show the likely routes of any additional HGV traffic travelling from or to the site.
+Any development which would result in increased HGV traffic through Roche/Trezaise will not be supported.

 The Neighbourhood Plan community consultation shows support for expansion of employment at Victoria.
 It is well connected to the A30 and has a rail way station.
-However, there is also strong support for maintaining the green gap between Roche and Victoria, with no development of Victoria south of the railway bridge and line.
-Pedestrian safety on Victoria road is resolved by condition a).
-The concern that development at Victoria should not increase HGV traffic through Roche Village and so worsen existing traffic issues is resolved by condition b).
+However, there is also strong support for maintaining the green gap between Roche and Victoria, with no development of Victoria south of the railway line; that pedestrian safety on Victoria road is resolved; and that development at Victoria should not increase HGV traffic through Roche Village.